typelevel/doobie/modules/docs/src/main/tut/16-Extensions-H2.md

 ### H2 Connection Pool

 **doobie** provides a `Transactor` that wraps the connection pool provided by H2.
-Because the transactor has internal state, constructing one is a side-effect that must be captured (here by `Task`).
+Because the transactor has internal state, constructing one is a side-effect that must be captured (here by `IO`).

 ```tut:silent
 import cats.effect.IO